FileOnQ/DataOnQ/PROBLEM_SPACE.md

 4. User places device in conencted dock, the device will synchronize automatically with the connected server

 ## Why Is This Model Useful
 This model is very useful for designing an offline capable app because it is a worst-case scenario for many modern connected mobile apps.
-A typical user will never be in the workflows that our system is designed for, thus creating a very reslient data access layer to new apps that operate in more connected environments.
+A typical user will never be in the workflows that our system is designed for, thus creating a very reslient data access layer for new apps that operate in more connected environments.